 There is a fair chance that the organizational performance report has not met the expected level.
-Also, the existing performance management system is not enough to elevate employee performance.
+Also, the existing performance management system is not enough to evaluate employee performance.

-The first step in establishing a performance management system that actually works is to understand the objectives behind it.
+The first step in establishing a high-performance management system that actually works is to understand the objectives behind it.

-Establishing effective communication channel between managers and sub-ordinate
+- Establishing effective communication channels between managers and subordinate

 1. Setting and defining goals to fulfill organizational objectives

 Goal setting is the most profitable way for initiating better performance among employees.
 It has been constantly demonstrated that effective goal setting

 - allows employees to focus on what’s important.